Harris Khalique

 Harris Khalique (born 20 October 1966) is a Pakistani poet in Urdu, English and Punjabi and a civil society activist.
 Khalique has authored ten collections of poetry and two books of non-fiction.
 He is currently secretary-general of the Human Rights Commission of Pakistan.

 In March 2018, the Government of Pakistan awarded him the Presidential Pride of Performance to acknowledge his contribution to poetry.

 In 2013, he was awarded the UBL Literary Excellence Award in the category of Urdu poetry for his collection Melay Mein.
 He is also a University of Iowa Honorary Fellow in Writing.
 During the 1980s and 1990s, some of his poems faced censorship in Pakistan.
 Anthologised and published internationally, he is translated into several languages and his poetry is composed to music and dance.

 Early life and education

 He was born in Karachi, Sindh, Pakistan to filmmaker and writer Khalique Ibrahim Khalique.
 He lived and worked in Europe before moving to Islamabad, Pakistan.
-Khalique's family are Kashmiri Muslims who had long settled in Punjab.
-His paternal ancestors were from Lahore and his maternal ancestors were from Amritsar, now in Indian Punjab.
+Khalique's paternal ancestors were Kashmiris who had converted to Islam and settled in Lucknow, Awadh.
+His maternal ancestors were from Amritsar, Punjab.

 Khalique holds a degree in mechanical engineering from the NED University of Engineering and Technology in Karachi, and a master's degree in development management from the London School of Economics and Political Science.